tommyhuangthu/EvoEF/README.md

 # Introduction to EvoEF
-EvoEF is an abbreviated name of the EvoDesign physcics-base Energy Function.
+EvoEF is an abbreviated name of the **Evo**Design physcics-base **E**nergy **F**unction.
 EvoDesign is a de novo protein design method developed by the Yang Zhang Lab at the University of Michigan.
 The evolutionary profile- and physics-based potential is used for protein design scoring.
 In the earlier version of EvoDesign, FoldX is used to compute the physical energy.
 Since physical energy is significant in modeling atomic-level interactions, it plays important role in protein-protein interaction design.
 To improve the computational accuracy and speed of EvoDesign, we developed EvoEF to replace FoldX.

 # What EvoEF can do?
 The following useful functions are supported by EvoEF:

-**ComputeStability**: compute the stability of a protein or protein complex (in PDB format).
+**ComputeStability**: compute the stability (or total energy) of a protein or protein complex.

-**ComputeBinding**: compute the binding affinity of a protein-protein complex.
+**ComputeBinding**: compute the binding interaction energy of a protein-protein complex.

 **RepairStructure**: repair incomplete side chains of a protein.
 The side chains will be optimized to reduce steric clashes at the best.
 The hydroxyl hydrogens of Ser, Thr, and Tyr are optimized.
 Side-chain groups of His, Asn, and Gln may be flipped for optimizing hydrogen-bonding networks.

 **BuildMutant**: build mutation model.

-OptimizeHydrogen: optimize hydroxyl hydrogens for Ser, Thr, and Tyr.
+**OptimizeHydrogen**: optimize hydroxyl hydrogens for Ser, Thr, and Tyr.

-Note that EvoEF works with amino acids/proteins only.
-It cannot handle nucleotides, DNA, RNA, water, and/or other molecules.
+**Note that EvoEF works with amino acids/proteins only.
+It cannot handle nucleotides, DNA, RNA, water, and/or other molecules.**

 # Usage suggestions
 EvoEF is most widely used to calculate the thermodynamic change (ddG) caused by amino acid substitutions (mutations).
 There are two kinds of ddGs to be evaluated: ddG(stability) and ddG(binding).
 The former measures protein stability change upon mutations, while the latter measures the binding affinity change for protein-protein interactions upon mutations.